History

 Traditions

-Although Presentation School may only be a young school in our twenties, we have developed many strong traditions that celebrate both our faith heritage and educational philosophy while celebrating the uniqueness of the developing child.
+Although Presentation School may only be a young school in our twenties, we have developed many strong traditions that celebrate both our heritage and educational philosophy while celebrating the uniqueness of the developing child.

 SHOWCASES